 Depending on where you live in Australia, flooding may or may not be a problem for you.
-However, if it tends to rain more often than not, you might find you need to get creative with your landscaping options.
+However, if it rains more often than not, you might need to get creative with your landscaping options.
 Failure to take care of flooding and water flow can result in a soggy yard that you use less than you would like.

 Check out this helpful advice, we put together with Wild Realtor, below